 “No,” Cameron said sharply.
 “No. I said I’d hang with them.
 And it’s fine, Mom.
 My friends get it.
 No, I wanted to know if Franco was gonna be at the house.”

 “I—” Elizabeth tapped her fingers on the steering wheel.
 “No, I don’t know.
 He’s been putting in a lot of time at the studio.
 Why?”

 “Nothing.
 I guess I just—it’d be more fun if it was just us at home.
 Like it used to be,” Cameron said after a long moment.
 “Before he moved in.”

 There was something there, something in the tone of his voice—Elizabeth hesitated.
-“I’ll ask him to stay in the studio tomorrow,” she said.
+“I’ll ask him to stay at the studio tomorrow,” she said.

-“Cameron—is—” She hissed as someone pulled out of a parking spot in front of her, cutting her off.
+“Cameron—is—” She hissed as someone cut her off.
 “Damn it!
 Don’t people look where they’re going—”

 “No, I guess not.
 Hey, question.
 Did you have McGinty for bio when you were at PCH?”

-Recognizing that Cameron wanted to change the subject, Elizabeth didn’t press him — but she put it away in her head.
+Recognizing that Cameron wanted to change the subject, Elizabeth didn’t press him — but she tucked it away.

 Because something wasn’t right.